 How Not to Kill an Oak Tree

-Majestic Time Travelers…right in your yard!
+Time Travelers in your yard!

-This morning’s news included the sad story of an enormous, 350-year old oak tree that had partially collapsed during the night.
-A giant section of the tree had peeled away crushing flat seven cars and trucks on the way down.
+This morning’s news included a sad story of an enormous, 350-year old oak tree that had partially collapsed during the night.
+A giant section of the tree had peeled away crushing seven cars and trucks on the way down.
 It surely would have killed someone had it not gratefully happened in the very wee hours.
 Most of the tree is still standing.
 See video at right >

 Another similarly sad and potentially dangerous event happened in June this year, when limbs fell from one of the oldest and largest remaining oak trees in Chico, California.
 As there was no collateral damage, the tragedy was much less publicized.
 These tree failures are a phenomenon known as summer branch drop and the height of the drop season is August.
 An interesting article was written about this by Brent McGhie, a master gardener in Butte County California in 2015 READ HERE

 Branch drops are a bit puzzling at first glance.
 They are unrelated to wind or rain and most of the breaks appear to happen at healthy large horizontal limbs that extend laterally out beyond the tree’s drip line.
 Most of these limbs are not otherwise diseased, damaged or compromised.

 It turns out, that for this type of tree, the valley oak of California, shedding limbs over time is a natural occurrence.
 Oaks seemingly prune themselves this way.
 Sacrificing a limb helps keep the trunk balanced so it can continue to grow.

 Valley Oaks, contrary to their enormous above-ground size, have shallow, intricately delicate root systems.
 During a ground softening rain, any imbalance in the weight of the tree could spell disaster.
 By shedding awkward limbs, the trees are taking care of themselves.